OtmaneDaoudi/finnhub-data-streaming-pipline/README.md

 ## Deployment

 The project is deployed on Google Cloud Platform (GCP) in a highly available Kubernetes cluster.
-The cloud infrastructure is provisioned using Infrastructure as Code (IaC) principles with Terraform for resource creation and Ansible for configuration management.
+The cloud infrastructure is provisioned using Infrastructure as Code (IaC) using Terraform for resource creation and Ansible for configuration management.

 ### Cloud Architecture

 - **Terraform** is used to create and manage GCP resources, primarily Virtual Machines (VMs).
 - The architecture consists of:
-  - One or more Kubernetes master nodes
+  - One or more Kubernetes master nodes.
-  - One or more Kubernetes worker nodes
+  - One or more Kubernetes worker nodes.
-  - A "gateway-server" VM
+  - A "gateway-server" VM.

 #### Gateway Server
 - The only VM with an external IP (randomly assigned for cost efficiency)
 - Runs HAProxy as a reverse proxy and load balancer to:
-  - Distribute traffic among Kubernetes master nodes
+  - Distribute traffic among Kubernetes master nodes.
-  - Expose necessary applications externally (Spark UI, Kafdrop UI, Grafana)
+  - Expose necessary applications externally (Spark UI, Kafdrop UI, Grafana).
-- Serves as the entry point for Ansible configuration
+- Serves as the entry point for Ansible configuration.

 ### Configuration Management

 - **Ansible** playbooks and configurations are copied to the gateway server.
 - Cluster configuration is executed from within the network using private IPs for enhanced security.
 - Key Ansible tasks:
-  1. Configure VMs to provision a Kubernetes cluster using kubeadm
+  1. Configure VMs to provision a Kubernetes cluster using kubeadm.
-  2. Deploy applications to the Kubernetes cluster
+  2. Deploy applications to the Kubernetes cluster.
-  3. Configure HAProxy for external access ([haproxy.sh](https://gitlab.com/pipelineplumbers/BigDataProject/-/blob/8bc5f434e86d3a8c476844baf37abb5dc007d7e0/infra/scripts/haproxy.sh))
+  3. Configure HAProxy for external access ([haproxy.sh](https://gitlab.com/pipelineplumbers/BigDataProject/-/blob/8bc5f434e86d3a8c476844baf37abb5dc007d7e0/infra/scripts/haproxy.sh)).

 ### Kubernetes Architecture